covcom/205CDE/05 Introduction to CSS3/README.md

 This approach makes a clear separation between content and representation.
 The approach makes it easy to get a uniform outlook for the entire site.
 Moreover, one can easily build alternative views that may be strikingly different visually yet they share the same content.

 > Maybe you've heard of the [model-view-controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
 In terms of web development, the model is HTML, the view is CSS, and the controller is JS files.
-Have a look at MVC patterns in my other module [388COM Android development](https://github.com/covcom/388COM/tree/master/Week_04_Simple_Views_and_Layouts).
+Have a look at MVC patterns in my other module [300CEM Android development](https://github.com/covcom/300CEM/tree/master/Week_04_Simple_Views_and_Layouts).

 ### Create and link a style sheet

-Create a folder called `css` in C9.
+Create a folder called `css` in your workspace.
 Then create a new file and name it **simple.css**.
 Save this file into the `css` folder.
 Insert the following into simple.css file:

 ```css
 body {